ricardo-rendoncepeda/devsign/devsign-deckset.md

 ## =
 ## devsign

-^ The aim of this talk is to encourage you to become a design-centric developer, with the ability to shape your app's design as it's being developed and help out with part of the process.
+^ The aim of this talk is to encourage you to become a design-centric developer, being able to shape your app's design as it's being developed and help out with part of the process.

-^ The ability to devsign is becoming increasingly important as software production moves from staged waterfall models to collaborative agile ones.
+^ The ability to devsign is becoming increasingly important as software production keeps moving from staged waterfall models to collaborative agile ones.

-^ App teams are usually quite small and require great communication, so the ability to understand your team-mates and work towards the same goal is paramount.
+^ App teams are usually quite small and require great communication, so understanding your team-mates and working towards the same goal is paramount.
 No matter what each of your disciplines or skills may be.

 ---